Core-periphery structure in networks: a statistical exposition: Introduction

 We begin with a brief overview of notations and statistical models used to describe networks.
-The standard way to represent a network is with an {\it adjacency matrix}.
-Let some network consist of $n$ nodes and $m$ edges and let $A$ be the corresponding $n\times n$ adjacency matrix.
-Then $A_{ij}=1$ if nodes $i$ and $j$ are connected by and edge and 0 otherwise.
-If there is no ``direction" to an edge, then we say that the network is {\it undirected} and $A_{ij}=A_{ji}$ for all $i\neq j$,.
-A social network on Facebook would be an undirected network as User A being friends with User B requires that User B is also friends with User A. If there is a ``direction" to an edge, then $A_{ij}=1$ if there is an edge {\it from} node $i$ {\it to} node $j$ and we say that the network is {\it directed}.
-Citation networks are directed as one paper cites another and it is impossible for two papers to cite each other.
-If a node has an edge with itself, then we call this a {\it self-loop} and $A_{ii}=1$.
-An email network may allow self-loops as you can send an email to yourself but a citation network cannot have self loops as a paper cannot cite itself.
+Consider a network of $n$ nodes and let $A$ be its $n\times n$ \textit{adjacency matrix}.
+Then $A_{ij}=1$ if nodes $i$ and $j$ are connected by an edge and $A_{ij}=0$ otherwise.
+If network interactions are mutual in nature, e.g., being friends on Facebook, then we say that the network is {\it undirected} and $A_{ij}=A_{ji}$ for all $i\neq j$.
+If network interactions are not mutual in nature, e.g., a paper citing another paper, then $A_{ij}=1$ if there is an edge {\it from} node $i$ {\it to} node $j$ and we say that the network is {\it directed}.
+If a node has an edge with itself, e.g., sending an email to oneself, then we call this a {\it self-loop} and $A_{ii}=1$.
 Lastly, edges need not be binary and can instead have a {\it weight}.
-A {\it weighted} network allows edges to take values in $\mathbb R$ like an airport network which might set the weight to the number of flights per day between airports.
-An {\it unweighted} network only allows for the presence or absence of an edge and an example of this type of network could be a citation network as the citation is either present or absent.
-Unless otherwise noted, for the remainder of this work, we only consider {\it simple} networks which are unweighted, undirected networks and contain no self-loops.
-Note that any network can be made simple by symmetrizing it and removing weights and self-loops.
+A {\it weighted} network allows edges to take values in $\mathbb R$, e.g., an airport network where the nodes are airports and the weight of an edge is the number of daily flights between airports.
+Unless otherwise noted, for the remainder of this work, we only consider {\it simple} networks which are unweighted, undirected networks and contain no self-loops, and we define $m=\sum_{i<j}A_{ij}$ to be the total number of edges.
+Note that any network can be transformed to a simple network by symmetrizing the edges and removing weights and self-loops.